 Society Garlic Care

-Sow seeds in spring.
-Wait until the danger of frost has passed and the soil is warm.
-Seeds should germinate quickly and young plants tend to reach flowering size quite fast too.
-When they are three inches tall, thin young plants to about 18 inches apart.
+Sow seeds in spring, after the danger of frost has passed and the soil is warm.
+Society garlic seeds will germinate quickly and plants will reach flowering size shortly thereafter.
+Thin out the plants when they've established strong roots and are about three inches tall, ensuring their final spacing is about 18 inches apart.

 Society garlic's compact mounds of grassy, arching leaves make it an ideal specimen for the front of a border.
 Pair with the backdrop of darker foliage such as black mondo grass (Ophiopogon planiscapus 'Nigrescens') for contrast.
 Because society garlic grows so vigorously and stays low to the ground, consider planting it as a groundcover.
 Keep in mind that the leaves give off a smell of garlic when brushed up against, so unless you like having the smell nearby, plant in a low-traffic area.
 Fortunately, this potent scent also makes it deer resistant.